 - From the main screen, click on Restore iPhone.

-- Again click Restore and Update.
+- Again, click Restore and Update.

-Fix 3: Delete the Corrupted iOS Downloads
+Solution #3: Delete the Corrupted iOS Downloads

 The computer stores certain temporary files and iOS downloads to boost up the restoring and updating process of the iPhone.
 What if those files are corrupted?
 Even after making dozens of attempts on the same computer won’t be helpful, delete the corrupted iOS downloads from the PC and then restore the iPhone in recovery mode.

 - If you are on Mac, then, launch the Finder.

 - Click on the Go option in the top menu bar while holding the Option key.